Mark Gallogly: Career

-Centerbridge Partners

 In 2005, Gallogly co-founded Centerbridge Partners with Jeff Aronson.
-The name of the firm originated with the concept of bridging Gallogly’s expertise in private equity and Aronson’s background in credit investing.
-Vision for the firm’s culture was expressed through its early recruiting procedures, which included hiring criteria such as trustworthiness and treating people with respect.

-Centerbridge Foundation

-The Centerbridge Foundation was created in 2007 with a mission to increase access to educational and economic opportunities in the communities where Centerbridge Partners has offices.
-Leaders of grant partner organizations are invited to participate in professional development activities along with the heads of Centerbridge portfolio companies.
+The name of the firm originated with the concept of bridging Gallogly's private equity expertise and Aronson's credit investing background.
+In 2007 he helped create the Centerbridge Foundation with a stated mission to increase access to educational and economic opportunities in the communities where Centerbridge Partners has offices.

-Three Cairns Group

-In 2015 Gallogly and his wife, Lise Strickler, founded Three Cairns Group, a social impact firm engaged in addressing the climate crisis through venture investing, philanthropy and public policy advocacy.
-Three Cairns Group’s work also includes a focus on equitable access to education, mental health services, and careers.
+In 2015 Gallogly and his wife, Lise Strickler, founded Three Cairns Group, a multi-strategy firm engaged in addressing the climate crisis through venture investing, philanthropy and public policy advocacy.
+Three Cairns Group's work also includes equitable access to education, mental health services, and careers.

-Community Involvement and Public Service
+Public Service

-President’s Councils during the Obama Administration

-Gallogly was an early supporter of President Obama.
-He served on the President’s Economic Recovery Advisory Board, chaired by Paul Volcker, from 2008 to 2010, and the Council on Jobs and Competitiveness, chaired by Jeff Immelt, from 2010 to 2012.
+Under President Barack Obama, Gallogly served on the President's Economic Recovery Advisory Board, chaired by Paul Volcker, from 2008 to 2010, and the Council on Jobs and Competitiveness, chaired by Jeff Immelt, from 2010 to 2012.
 Gallogly was active on the regulatory reform working group of the Jobs Council.
+In 2021, he joined a climate team formed by U.S. Special Presidential Envoy for Climate John Kerry to engage the private sector in decarbonization efforts.
+He left after helping establish connections with major financial institutions.